Cotalker/documentation/docs/documentation/admin/admin_accessrole.md

 ## Default Permissions {#default-permissions}
 Default _permissions_ come pre-installed and can be assigned to any _access role_.

 The following diagram and table contain the default _permissions_ present in all company configurations.
 There are four permission types, three correspond to configuration areas accessible through the _Main Menu Bar_ when the respective permissions have been granted: _Administrator_, _Report_, and _Database_.
-A fourth permission type, _Endpoint_, refers to the different categories available in the _Administrator_ section and require the _admin-access_ permission to be accessible through the Administrative Panel.
+A fourth permission type, _Endpoint_, is like a sub-category for the other three types.

 <img alt="permissions tree" className="img_sizing" src={useBaseUrl('https://camo.githubusercontent.com/377a94a6105b687fcd8609b41251651a0f6899c457310f1f8f5b53e21ee8cd56/68747470733a2f2f646f63732e676f6f676c652e636f6d2f64726177696e67732f642f652f32504143582d3176517351585f5876662d36316f67764543504a735a455170324d4e4877343532436b55767a51467974393872545f456c735779792d386564777373644e6443743564445f4c536e6c66344676394e482f7075623f773d3137323326683d363939')} />